Tips to avoid condensation, damp and mould

 - Keep window trickle vents (slotted vents in the window frame) open when you’re in the room, even in the winter when your heating is on.
 These provide a very small amount of constant ventilation to let dry air in and moist air out.

-- Make sure other vents are open and clear.
+- Keep other vents open and clear.

 - If your home has a positive input ventilation (PIV) unit , such as a Vent-Axia PoziDry Pro unit, this is designed to run automatically.
 It draws in drier fresh air, filtering and warming it to replace moist unhealthy air in your home.
 These units are very quiet, energy-efficient and only cost a couple of pence a day to run but reduce the excess moisture that leads to condensation and mould.

 - Newer properties may have a mechanical ventilation heat recovery (MVHR) system: a whole home ventilation system that extracts stale air and brings in fresh, filtered air.
 Please read the user manual and follow any guidance to understand how the system works, so that you can run your home effectively.
+Please contact us if you need more advice on this.

 - If you can, put free-standing wardrobes and other furniture against internal walls and leave a gap of about two inches between the furniture and wall, so air can circulate around the room.